AcheronProject/AcheronDocs/docs/reset_article_1/reset_article_1.md

 The form and charge/decay rates of the BOOT0 pin are given by the R1, R2 and C1 components.
 The bigger the R2 over R1 proportion, the faster the circuit charges and the bigger will be the steady-state voltage.
 The higher the capacitance, the slower the voltage charges.
 The challenge then becomes to finely tune the values so that the times needed are convenient.
 For instance, if the charge is too fast, the user will not be able to press and release the circuit fast enough to reset it, and the MCU will always bootload.
 If the charge is too slow, then the user will need to keep the button pressed for too long a time.

-To determine the exact times, first we need to know the logig level thresholds of the BOOT0 pin.
+To determine the exact times, first we need to know the logic level thresholds of the BOOT0 pin.
 In the MCU datasheet [3]_ one can see the following table:

 <figure>
   <img src="../../images/reset_article/thresholds_table.svg" width="600" align="middle"/>
   <figcaption><b> Figure 7. </b> Datasheet table of minimum and maximum voltage logic level thresholds.</figcaption>
 </figure>

 The table shows that using a feeding voltage of 3.3b,  BOOT0 is considered low for voltages lower than 0.3 x 3.3 - 0.3 = 0.69V and high for voltages higher than 0.2 x 3.3 + 0.95 = 1.61V.
-The circuit of fogire 6 was simulated usin LTSpice XVII; the simulation results are detailed below.
+The circuit of figure 6 was simulated using LTSpice XVII; the simulation results are detailed below.

 <figure>
   <img src="../../images/reset_article/nominal_reset_plot.svg" width="800" align="middle"/>